-Writing tip: Start the first act with normality
+Writing tip for Act One when using the 3 Act Structure: Start the first act with normality

 Whatever your memoir is about, to introduce us to the world of ‘you’ before the inciting incident or catalyst event, we need to see what you considered normal.

-If you’re writing a self-help book, you might show how the ‘old’ you used to behave or think or feel before you discovered whatever the tool or trick or helpful piece of information it is that you’re about to share through the course of the book.
-It’s important to establish your ‘point-of-view’ before or during the catalyst event, so that the reader knows whether or not you can handle the journey, and where you’re at in life, when it happens.
+If you’re writing a self-help / inspirational memoir, you might show how the ‘old’ you used to behave or think or feel before you discovered whatever the tool or trick or method you’re about to share through the course of the book.
+It’s important to establish your point-of-view as the narrator before or during the catalyst event.

 For example, if your catalyst event was a cancer diagnosis, who and where are you when this happens?
 Are you securely married with children, or are you in your twenties, living it up happily with champagne-fuelled parties and trips to Ibiza?
 Perhaps you’ve just received a massive promotion at work… Who and where you are, when the catalyst even happens, are necessary to illustrate the contrast and the ‘change’ that comes from the catalyst event.
 Begin your memoir with your previous version of ‘normal’… Show, don’t tell.
 If you’re single, don’t just say “I was single” – write a scene where you’re flicking mindlessly through tinder on your phone, or attending a wedding without a date, etc. This will show how you felt about your previous normal, too.